Is Montana state’s gun laws something that has got you on your toes?

 Unconcealed carrying of firearms in colleges or universities as well as K-12 school buildings is prohibited especially when a person purposely and knowingly possesses, carries, or stores the weapon there.

-Montana allows individuals to carry their guns in bars, but it is illegal to carry a concealed firearm under the influence of an intoxicating substance.
+Montana allows individuals to carry their guns into bars, but it is illegal to carry a concealed firearm under the influence of an intoxicating substance.

 It is crucial to understand and follow Montana’s gun laws to ensure safety and respect for public places and their inhabitants.